MonikaSzucs/comp-2825-computer-architecture-organization/class-10/readme.md

 Main memory is divided into cells.
 Each cell is the same size (ex 1 byte)
 Each cell has an address.
+b means bit
+B means bytes
 `IN THIS COURSE, we will always assume that each word is one cell.`

 imagine a very small memory with 8 cells containing 1 byte each:
-How many bute are needed to address this memory?
+How many bite are needed to address this memory?

 Log base 2 (8) = 3

 Defintion of log is exponent ex
-2^3 - 8
+2^3 = 8
 Log base 2 (8) = 3

 |  |  |